By Sarah Richard

 Feeling comfortable with body size and shape is just one of the challenges that women have to face when getting underwater, which is part of the reason I created Girls That Scuba – to offer space for women to come together to discuss obstacles to being a female in a male-dominated industry.

-Another benefit to diving is that it takes us to beautiful, sun-kissed corners of the world, where you can find idyllic beaches and islands surrounded by crystal clear waters just begging to be explored.
+Another benefit to diving is that it takes us to beautiful, sun-kissed corners of the world, where you can find idyllic beaches and islands surrounded by crystal clear waters just begging to be explored (check out this expert guide to the best underwater cameras).

 And if you are among the many solo female travellers “wanderlusting” their way around the globe, coming together as part of the diving community is a fantastic way to find like-minded friends to travel with.